 What thrives is a disobedient forest, rich with lush greenery, logging roads and hiking trails.
 This memorial is fragile because the earth is in constant movement.
 It is ephemeral not unlike memory that transforms over time.

-Rusted blue metal fences demarcate the mass graves of Jews, 6000 women, men and children including 800 Jewish children from the orphanage, and 2000 Christian Poles.
+Rusted blue metal fences demarcate the mass graves of Jews, 6,000 women, men and children including 800 Jewish children from the orphanage, and 2,000 Christian Poles.
 The Jewish memorials have stones placed on matzevot (tombstones) and those that have fallen to the ground, yizkor (memorial) candles, and loosely hung Israeli flags tied to the fences.
 The Christian memorials have crosses and clusters of fresh and dried flowers tied in red and blue ribbons.

 Fresh flowers… Some people must still remain if they are placing fresh flowers.